Certification of Professional Achievement Program in Health Information Technology

 The Program: This two-semester, competency-based Certification of Professional Achievement program offers a conceptual framework, background knowledge, and workforce skills in Health Information Technology (HIT).
 Topics include workflow and requirements analysis, project management, implementation, leadership, teamwork, regulations, standards, usability, knowledge representation, information architecture, clinical decision support, patient engagement, clinical analytics, healthcare interoperability, security, and privacy.
 Supplemental lectures address potential knowledge gaps in computer science or health care.

-In the interest of additional flexibility for our students, the format of the program is changing for the 2022-2023 cohort.
-The program will now be fully virtual, with full-day zoom sessions once per month on designated Fridays.
+In the interest of additional flexibility for our students, the format of the program changed recently.
+The program is now fully virtual, with full-day zoom sessions once per month on designated Fridays.
 The program consists of four three-point courses for a total of 12 points of graduate coursework through the Columbia University College of Physicians and Surgeons.
 Two of the courses are taught in the fall term: HIFO M4010 Management of Health Information Technology, HIFO M4016 Skills in Management of Health Information Technology, and two of the courses are taught in the spring term: HIFO M4011 Methods in Health Information Technology, HIFO M4017 Skills in Methods in Health Information Technology.